 Once you have identified "problem foods" then you can move on to enjoy the plethora of tasty whole foods that are available.
 I live in just this world.
 I know what works for me so each day I am free to choose a meal, an ingredient, a dessert, a snack that my intuitions call forth.
 In addition, as a mother who cooks for her family, I work to incorporate every one's needs for a meal.

 Our food choices change throughout the seasons.
 In the winter we eat hearty, warming cooked foods to keep our bellies full and our bodies warm.
-I just cannot bring myself to eat a cold salad in the winter, I prefer to drink green smoothies at room temperature and eat lots of cooked dark leafy greens such as, kale, collards, and chard.
-When spring comes and the tender greens begin to sprout from the ground, our bodies are signaled to eat more bitter, raw greens such as chickweed and dandelion, become more active, and gently detox from the fall and winter.
+I just cannot bring myself to eat a cold salad in the winter (at least right now), I prefer to drink green smoothies at room temperature and eat lots of cooked dark leafy greens such as, kale, collards, and chard.
+When spring comes and the tender greens begin to sprout from the ground, our bodies are signaled to eat more bitter, raw greens such as chickweed, dandelion, and bittercress.
+We become more active, and gently detox from the fall and winter.
 Summer is full of fresh fruits and vegetables and so we eat a lot of raw foods during this season.
 When fall turns the corner we begin to eat warming root vegetables, soups, and stews once again.

 Not only do our food needs and tastes change throughout the seasons, but even through days and weeks....and well, our lifetime.
 Listen to your intuitions, if you don't already, and trust them.
+Ask yourself what your body needs daily.
+Asking questions is like a daily meditation practice or yoga practice.
 You will know what is best for you!
 There is no perfect one-size-fits-all diet out there, only a gazillion options for you to choose from.

 Here is my ideal meal (at least at the moment):

-Wild Alaskan King Salmon (I buy it from a local fish market), Roasted Yams, and Apple Spiced Collard Greens (from our Cookbook).
+Wild Alaskan King Salmon (I buy it from a local fish market), Roasted Yams, and Apple Spiced Collard Greens (from my Cookbook).
 That's it, no bread, no dessert, just this perfect meal.